KDE/digikam-doc/getting_started/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **digiKam** runs only on 64-bit versions of Windows 10 and newer.
 We cannot guarantee that digiKam runs on server or embedded versions of Windows.

+The application is offered in the form of 2 installers:

+    - Qt6 as main version based on last Qt framework.
+    - Qt5 as prior version based on older Qt framework.

 digiKam is available as a non-signed **installable** (Setup Program) version and as a **standalone** (Archive) version.